 Some Cheap Parts

-While the overall construction is quality, there are some cheap parts.
-For instance, the miter gauge is cheap plastic.
-Some customers found the cast aluminum top wore down quite quickly, too.
-Others found that the blade could have been better.
+Although the overall construction is high-quality, there are some cheap parts.
+For example, the miter gauge is low-quality plastic.
+Some customers also found the cast aluminum worktop wore down quite quickly.
+There are even some complaints about the blade quality, so this unit is not on the level of the leading brands.

 Product Specs